watchep/watchep.github.io/projects.markdown

 improving GPF algorithms as well as general detector performance.
 A deep learning approach to pion classification substantially outperforms existing classification methods, indicating a strong potential for the use of these tools in GPF.<br>
 *Trainee: Alex Golub (UW).
 Mentor: Ben Nachman (LBNL).*
+* **Neural Architecture Codesign for Real-Time Anomaly Detection.**<br>
+Anomaly detection in the L1 trigger system uses variational autoencoders to find outlier events.
+Neural architecture codesign simultaneously considers both the performance of the neural network architecture and its hardware implementation, to ensure that the models are compatible with the hardware and latency constraints of the trigger system.
+The pipeline will be released as a reusable software package.<br>
+*Trainee: Jason Weitz (UCSD).
+Mentor: Nhan Tran (FNAL).*
+* **Improving performance of parallel processing in a digital readout platform.**<br>
+The software infrastructure for digital readout can have potential bottlenecks that impede performance for parallel pipelines.
+This project focuses on tuning software performance for FPGA readout, using the YARR general purpose platform.<br>
+*Trainee: Justine Partridge (UCSC).
+Mentor: Timon Heim (LBNL).*
 * **Simplified task execution scheduler.**<br>
   The goal of this project is to develop a simplified task execution scheduler for ATLAS using C++ asynchronous execution and benchmark its performance.<br>
 Mentors: Charles Leggett (LBNL), Xiangyang Ju (LBNL).